 Personality.
-We all have one but which one dominates our lives?
-I remember being required to attend several personality training sessions over the years on more than one occasion.
+We all have one, but which one dominates our lives?
+I remember attending several personality training sessions over the years on more than one occasion.
 The first few times I was exposed to it, I found it fascinating.
-You know, you take the blind test and then are amazed when the results are revealed.
+You know, you take the blind test and then are amazed at the results.
 My co-workers would nod in agreement that the test was accurate in identifying my primary personality.

 Over the past few months, God has revealed to me that He created me to be so much more than a highly effective type A personality.
 God desires for me to live as a type D(devoted) personality going forward.

-Yes, the person with the type A personality may achieve many things.
-However, there are some thorns that come along with it based on my experience.
+Yes, the person with type A personality may achieve many things.
+However, some thorns come along with it based on my experience.
 See if any of these thorns resonate with you.

 Thorns of the type A personality

 Anxiety is the first thorn, and one of the most destructive.
 I remember the mental torture that I used to put myself through on Sunday nights.
 I tossed and turned all night thinking about projects, meetings, or things I needed to get done the following day.

 Many nights I worried about things that never even came to fruition!
 Look at what the Apostle Paul implores us to do with our thoughts.
 Instead of living anxious, the devoted Christian should apply what the Apostle Paul prescribes in Philippians.

 Be anxious for nothing, but in everything by prayer and supplication with thanksgiving, let your requests be made know unto God.
 And the peace of God which surpasses all comprehension, will guard your hearts and minds in Christ Jesus.
 (Philippians 4:6-7)

 So which personality seems better to you so far?
 I’ll take “type D” please. [clickToTweet tweet=”God’s indescribable peace is what the devoted Christian experiences when they are content in every situation.” quote=”God’s indescribable peace is what the devoted Christian experiences when they are content in every situation.” theme=”style3″]